Langtang National Park

 Langtang National Park is part of the Sacred Himalayan Landscape.

 History

 In 1970, royal approval designated the establishment of Langtang National Park as the first protected area in the Himalayas.
 The national park was gazetted in 1976 and extended by a buffer zone of 420 km2 in 1998.
-Under the Buffer Zone Management Guidelines the conservation of forests, wildlife and cultural resources received top priority, followed by conservation of other natural resources and development of alternative energy.

 On 31 July 1992, Thai Airways International Flight 311 crashed into the park.
 The Airbus A310 was on approach to Tribhuvan International Airport in Kathmandu.
 All 113 people on board were killed.

-In April 2015, the village of Langtang, located within the park, was destroyed by an avalanche of ice, rock and mud triggered by the April 2015 Nepal earthquake.
+In April 2015, the village of Langtang located within the park was destroyed by an avalanche of ice, rock and mud triggered by the April 2015 Nepal earthquake.
 At least 215 people were killed.
 In 2016, the International Astronomical Union named a 9.8km wide crater on Mars after the village, as a tribute.
-The destruction of the village and other events taking place in Nepal before, during, and after the earthquake are documented in the 2022 Netflix mini-series Aftershock: Everest and the Nepal Earthquake.